SMUEric1127/VisualizeMNISTResNetLite/README.md

-# Visualize MNIST ResNet Lite
+# Visualize MNIST implementing ResNet Lite

 ## 1. Overall:
 This is an implementation of a lite resnet architecture implemented using TensorFlow platform.